Child Abuse Recognition and Reporting for Dental Professionals

 To register online please follow these steps:

-Beginning March 4, attendees will receive an email with a link to provide their name and email address to register with Zoom and receive a personalized link to join the webinar.
+Beginning January 27, attendees will receive an email with a link to provide their name and email address to register with Zoom and receive a personalized link to join the webinar.
 Each attendee must watch the program on their own device and use a device that allows you to view and hear the presentation.
-Please note that the emails with the link to join the webinar will come from Rebecca Von Nieda (email@example.com).
+Please note that the emails with the link to join the webinar will come from Rebecca Von Nieda (firstname.lastname@example.org).
 We will track attendance and award CE credit.
 If we do not have your name on the attendance report generated after the virtual meeting, you will not receive credit for the course.
 Those who are logged in for the entire course will receive an electronic survey from PDA to provide their full name, license number, date of birth and the last 4 digits of their social security number.
 PDA will transmit this information to the state to verify that you completed the course.
-The survey will be available on March 11.

 Non-dentist dental team members who are not attending the course with a dentist should contact Rebecca Von Nieda via email regarding online registration.